Arif-Islam/sylhet-safari/README.md

 # Sylhet Safari

-Have a glance of the site [Click here](https://github.com/facebook/create-react-app).
+Have a glance of the site [Sylhet Safari](https://sylhet-safari.web.app/).

 <h2>Features and Functionalities of Sylhet Safari are given down below: </h2>
 <ul>